Relations Among Different Inequality Measures in Complex Systems: From Kinetic Exchange to Earthquake Models: Results And Numerical Analysis

 \subsection{\textbf{P-Model}}

 We simulated income distributions governed by the Pareto law following Eqns.~\eqref{eqn:Pareto} and \eqref{eqn:lor_p} and evaluated the associated inequality measures- namely, the Gini coefficient $g$, the Pietra index $p$, and the Kolkata index $k$ using Eqns.~\eqref{eqn:lor}--\eqref{eqn:k-index}.
+Although analytic expressions exist for the inequality indices of the curve, we compute them numerically here to assess how well the simulation results agree with the analytic predictions.
 The minimum income is fixed at unity, and all three indices exhibit a systematic and monotonic dependence on the Pareto shape parameter $\alpha$.
 As $\alpha$ approaches its lower bound of $1^{+}$, the distribution enters the regime of maximal permissible inequality while still maintaining a finite mean.
-Correspondingly, the indices converge toward their characteristic limiting values of approximately $0.85$.
+Correspondingly, the indices converge toward their characteristic limiting values.
 A decrease in $\alpha$ enhances the heaviness of the power-law tail, implying an increasingly concentrated allocation of income among a diminishing fraction of individuals.
 This redistribution toward the upper tail is quantitatively captured by the pronounced rise in both $g$ and $k$ indices, each of which serves as a robust scalar measure of inequality.
-Their simultaneous escalation with decreasing $\alpha$ demonstrates that the broadening of the tail is directly reflected in the macroscopic inequality descriptors of the system.
+The computed values of the inequality indices with different values of $\alpha$ presents in Table~\ref{tab:4} shown in Appendix~\ref{app2}.

 The upper-left panel of Figure~\ref{fig:pareto} shows how the inequality measures $g$, $p$, and $k$ evolve with the exponent $\alpha$.
 In the upper right panel we can see that $k$ and $g$ mostly follow a linear relation, till they both become equal at $\approx 0.88$, at $\alpha= 1.001$.
 We also see the $p$ is always lesser than $g$ for the values of $\alpha$ considered.